-Leg day is one of my favourite days.
+Leg day is one of my favourite days when it comes to strength training.
+And I know that is not the norm!
 I love feeling sore afterwards like I’ve put in some real effort.
 But after a while, the soreness can become downright annoying.

 Leg Day Recovery Tips